Kris0x11/email-validator-java-disposable-typos/README.md

-  Get it and read more on RapidAPI! https://rapidapi.com/christiandamato487/api/smartfix-email-edge
+  Get it on RapidAPI! https://rapidapi.com/christiandamato487/api/smartfix-email-edge
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------